dokobit/gateway-php-example/README.md

 ### Retrieving signed document
 After successful signing, you have two ways to get the signed file.
 #### Via postback url
-Postback calls are trigered, if `callbaclkUrl` was set while creating signing.
+Postback calls are trigered, if `$postbackUrl` was set while creating signing.

 There are four types of postback calls: